 Performance Preparation Academy, Guildford

 In this engaging session, you’ll explore what neurodivergent-affirming language truly means—and what it isn’t.
-Learn how the words we choose can either empower or exclude individuals with autism, ADHD, and other neurocognitive profiles.
+Learn how the words we choose can either empower or exclude individuals with autismA complex developmental condition which can significantly affect verbal and non-verbal communication and social interaction in a range of ways., ADHD, and other neurocognitive profiles.
 This workshop provides a deeper understanding of the psychological impact of language and equips you with practical tools to promote inclusivity in your workplace or community.

 Spend an additional hour with our facilitators actively drafting a neurodivergent-affirming workplace policy, language guide for HR and marketing, or another relevant project tailored to your organisation’s needs.